bailey27/cppcryptfs/README.md

 If you check "Read-only", then the filesystem will be mounted read-only (write-protected).

 For an explanation of how saved passwords work in cppcryptfs, please see the section on "Saved Passwords" below.

+If you check "Auto mount" (which needs a saved password to work), then the next time you start cppcryptfs, that path will be mounted to that mount point upon startup.
+You must have saved the password for that mount for this to work.

+The path will continue to automount until you manually mount it wwith "Auto mount" unchecked.

 For technical details of the cryptographic design of gocryptfs, please visit the [gocryptfs project page](https://github.com/rfjakob/gocryptfs).

 When you are finished using the drive letter, go to the "Mount" tab and select the drive letter and click on "Dismount" or click "Dismount All".
 The drive letter(s) will be dismounted, and the encryption keys will be erased from memory.